PacktPublishing/Architecting-High-Performance-Embedded-Systems/Chapter01/README.md

-__Modern Computer Architecture and Organization__, by Jim Ledin.
+__Architecting-High-Performance-Embedded-Systems__, by Jim Ledin.
 Published by Packt Publishing.
 # Chapter 1 - Architecting high-performance embedded systems

 This chapter introduces the elements of embedded system architectures and discusses some key system features that are common across a wide variety of embedded applications.
 An embedded system generally includes at least one microcontroller or microprocessor, sensors, actuators, a power source, and, in many cases, one or more network interfaces.
 The chapter continues with an exploration of the relationship between embedded systems and the Internet of Things (IoT).